radical-cybertools/radical.asyncflow/docs/exec_backends.md

 ### Assign Resources for your application (task)

-Asyncflow and depending on the use `ExecutionBackend` supports the assignment of resources to each task.
-This is part of having a full and granular controll on the parallelism that asyncflow can offer.
+Depending on the `ExecutionBackend` used, Asyncflow supports passing and assigning multiple/different task and resources parameters to each task.
+This is part of having a full and granular control on the parallelism that asyncflow can offer.
 Both `@flow.executable_task` and `@flow.function_task` can do that by passing `task_description` to your function `kwargs` during task definition or task invocation.

 ```python